Graduate with less student debt—or none at all1.

 A degree that can pay for itself faster3.

-For a limited time, the $2,000 Superhero Within Scholarship is one more way WGU is helping you develop your academic superpowers.
-Apply by July 31.
+For a limited time, the $2,000 Back to School Scholarship is one more way WGU is removing the barriers between you and your degree.

 The Northwest Commission on Colleges and Universities first accredited WGU in 2003 and reaffirmed our accreditation in 2016, noting WGU's “institution-wide focus on helping students succeed.”